Differential Privacy of Quantum and Quantum-Inspired Classical Recommendation Algorithms: Preliminaries

-When measured, a quantum state $\sum_{\v i\in\{0,1\}^n}\alpha_{\v i}|\v i\rangle$ of $n$ qubits will collapse to one of the computational basis states, say $\ket{\v j}$, with probability $\Pr(\v j)=|\a_{\v j}|^2$, respectively.
+After being measured, the multi-qubit quantum state $\sum_{\v i\in\{0,1\}^n}\a_{\v i}|\v i\rangle$ collapses to one of the computational basis states, say $\ket{\v j}$, with probability $\Pr(\v j)=|\a_{\v j}|^2$, respectively.
 Note that the quantum measurement is a probabilistic process, and can be naturally used as a sampling mechanism.
-In particular, quantum measurement in the computational basis can be modelled as a $\ell^2$-norm sampling process, with slightly different notations: \begin{definition}[$\ell^2$-norm sampling] Given a vector $\v v\in\mathbb C^N$, $\ell^2$-norm sampling is to pick a number $j\in\{1,2,...,N\}$ with probability
+In particular, quantum measurement in the computational basis can be modelled as a $\l^2$-norm sampling process: \begin{definition}[$\l^2$-norm sampling] Given a vector $\v v\in\mathbb C^N$, $\l^2$-norm sampling is to pick a number $i\in\{1,2,...,N\}$ with probability

 \end{definition}